hey-api/openapi-ts/docs/openapi-ts/migrating.md

 ## v0.40.0

-### Exported `enums.gen.ts` file

-Enums are now re-exported from the main `index.ts` file.
-This enables a cleaner migration to v0.39.0.

 ### Renamed `models.gen.ts` file

 `models.gen.ts` is now called `types.gen.ts`.
 If you use imports from `models.gen.ts`, you should be able to easily find and replace all instances.